open-telemetry/opentelemetry.io/content/en/docs/languages/ruby/libraries.md

 To override more instrumentation, add another entry in the `config` map.

-#### Overriding configuration for specific instrumentation libraries with environment variable
+#### Overriding configuration for specific instrumentation libraries with environment variables

 You can also disable specific instrumentation libraries using environment variables.
 An instrumentation disabled by an environment variable takes precedence